Marathon Training: What Is Zone 4 / Threshold?

 Option 4: Long Intervals

-Always warm up properly and finish with 10 to 15 minutes of Zone 1 jogging to recover.
+Always warm up properly and finish with 10 to 15 minutes of Zone 1 jogging to recover and reset your system.

 How Do You Know You Are in Zone 4?